MarakiP13/ChameleonTry2-ComicRelief/README.md

 ## Credits

-Created by [Your Name] as a demonstration of client-side game development with adaptive AI.
+Created by Maria P as a demonstration of client-side game development with adaptive AI.